windkh/node-red-contrib-telegrambot/README.md

 **Fig. 22:** Storing messageId function example

-As next the initial keyboard has to be replaced with a modified one using the magic 'editMessageReplyMarkup' command as type.
+As next the initial keyboard has to be replaced with a modified one using the api command *editMessageReplyMarkup* command as type.

 <img src="images/TelegramBotEditInlineKeyboard4.png" title="Replacing the initial keyboard" width="650" />

 **Fig. 23:** Replace keyboard function example

-The following switch node just handles the response and hides the keyboard using another magic command: 'deleteMessage':
+The following switch node just handles the response and hides the keyboard using another api command *deleteMessage*:

 <img src="images/TelegramBotEditInlineKeyboard5.png" title="Handling the keyboard response" width="650" />

 **Fig. 24:** Handling the keyboard response function example

-As an alternative to 'editMessageReplyMarkup' you can also use 'editMessageText' to replace the keyboard and also the text as follows:
+As an alternative to '*ditMessageReplyMarkup* you can also use the api command *editMessageText* to replace the keyboard and also the text as follows:

 <img src="images/TelegramBotEditInlineKeyboard6.png" title="Replacing the initial keyboard and the text" width="650" />